-- 4.96 The application site borders on to an existing warehouse building fronting Watkinson Street to the south, fronts onto Norfolk Street and Jamaica Street and faces onto the modern 8 storey Woman's Centre building facing St James Street.
-The area, although traditionally a vibrant industrial/warehousing area, has for many years suffered from decline of the traditional employment uses, with existing buildings being used for a diverse range of uses, and more recently, in last 10 years, residential uses have become part of the established character of the area. - 4.97 The proposals are consistent with numerous residential led mixed use developments in the Baltic Triangle area where the character of the area is mix of commercial uses co-existing alongside residential uses. - 4.98 The proposals have been designed with a careful consideration of the neighbouring developments, both existing and planned developments. - 4.99 The applicant has commissioned a bespoke acoustic report (Soundtesting Acoustic Consultants) who have assessed the potential noise impacts from the neighbouring uses. - 4.100 The acoustic report confirms that the proposed building can achieve acceptable levels of noise standards and provide adequate levels of amenity for the future residents, taking account existing noise levels around the site and proposed noise levels measured at the façades of the proposed building. - 4.101 Acoustic glazing in the windows of the proposed building and additional protection from internal insulation are good design features that help to achieve the acoustic standards within the development. - 4.102 In terms of other impacts on amenity, the architects have carefully designed the proposed development to ensure it is respectful of the need to maintain amenity standards between the application development and neighbouring properties (adequate interface between buildings to the Woman's Centre). - 4.103 The layout of the proposed development was amended following the submission of the original plans to address concerns regarding daylighting and ventilation to the lower level studios. - 4.104 The scheme has been revised with an amended layout and has been retested by the consultants Colliers International who undertook the daylighting test, and they confirm that the reduced scale development improves the amount of natural daylighting into the lower level studios
+- 4.93 The application site borders on to an existing warehouse building fronting Watkinson Street to the south, fronts onto Norfolk Street and Jamaica Street and faces onto the modern 8 storey Woman's Centre building facing St James Street.
+The area, although traditionally a vibrant industrial/warehousing area, has for many years suffered from decline of the traditional employment uses, with existing buildings being used for a diverse range of uses, and more recently, in last 10 years, residential uses have become part of the established character of the area. - 4.94 The proposals are consistent with numerous residential led mixed use developments in the Baltic Triangle area where the character of the area is mix of commercial uses co-existing alongside residential uses. - 4.95 The proposals have been designed with a careful consideration of the neighbouring developments, both existing and planned developments.

-(email from Ben Salvage, Colliers International Surveyors dated 22 December 2017).
-All studios within the proposed development will provide adequate amenity from good level of room sizes all exceed LCC standards for studios, and from all rooms having access to windows with direct access to natural skylight and daylighting.

-- 4.105 A CCTV system will be installed to provide images that will detect/ deter crime in all public areas of the complex. - 4.106 Overall with adequate safeguards for protection of amenity from noise, it is submitted that the impacts from the proposed development will not have any undue adverse impacts to the residential amenity of neighbouring occupiers or of the new occupiers for the site and in amenity terms the proposal is acceptable in line with policy HD18 of the UDP.
+- 4.96 The applicant has commissioned a bespoke acoustic report (Soundtesting Acoustic Consultants) who have assessed the potential noise impacts from the neighbouring uses. - 4.97 The acoustic report confirms that the proposed building can achieve acceptable levels of noise standards and provide adequate levels of amenity for the future residents, taking account existing noise levels around the site and proposed noise levels measured at the façades of the proposed building. - 4.98 Acoustic glazing in the windows of the proposed building and additional protection from internal insulation are good design features that help to achieve the acoustic standards within the development. - 4.99 In terms of other impacts on amenity, the architects have carefully designed the proposed development to ensure it is respectful of the need to maintain amenity standards between the application development and neighbouring properties (adequate interface between buildings to the Woman's Centre). - 4.100 A CCTV system will be installed to provide images that will detect/ deter crime in all public areas of the complex. - 4.101 Overall with adequate safeguards for protection of amenity from noise, it is submitted that the impacts from the proposed development will not have any undue adverse impacts to the residential amenity of neighbouring occupiers or of the new occupiers for the site and in amenity terms the proposal is acceptable in line with policy HD18 of the UDP.